-- Author of the a play-along book series Brazilian and Afro-Cuban Jazz Conception, published in English, German, and Japanese by Advance Music
+- Author of Brazilian and Afro-Cuban Jazz Conception, a book with play-along CDs for eight different instruments, published by Advance Music

-- Studio recordings in Brazil and the United States on Chesky Records, Glider Records, Global Village Records, Narada Lotus, Ouver Records, and Vee Records
+- Studio recordings in Brazil and the U.S. on Chesky Records, Glider Records, Global Village Records, Narada Lotus, and Ouver Records, among others

 - Artist diploma, Longy School of Music

 - B.A., Universidade Federal do Rio de Janeiro, Brazil

 "I strive for students to grow as musicians, instrumentalists, and professionals.
 I ask them to always learn all aspects of the music they play: its history, grooves, melodies, harmonies, lyrics, styles, emotional depth, and nuances of expression.
 And I ask them to develop their listening and ensemble skills."